qn19325/qn19325/README.md

 🌱 **Recently learning** App Router patterns, server-side validation with ArkType, and the layered-architecture discipline that comes with shipping full-stack solo.

-💬 **Ask me about** game UI performance, Coherent Gameface, or what three years on a live-service AAA team teaches you about shipping.

 📫 **Reach me** at jrbhall@outlook.com · [LinkedIn](https://www.linkedin.com/in/joshrbhall)